microsoft/Quantum/samples/algorithms/repeat-until-success/README.md

   --input-value (REQUIRED)                                  Boolean value for input qubit (true maps to One, false maps to Zero)
-  --input-basis <PauliI|PauliX|PauliY|PauliZ> (REQUIRED)    Pauli basis to prepare input qubit in --limit <limit> (REQUIRED)                                Integer limit to number of repeats of circuit
+  --input-basis <PauliI|PauliX|PauliY|PauliZ> (REQUIRED)    Pauli basis to prepare input qubit in --limit <limit> (REQUIRED)                                Integer limit to number of repeats of circuit --num-runs <num-runs> (REQUIRED)                          Number of times to run the algorithm
 ```

 ## Manifest